 WRITING LESSONS FOR FIRST NINE WEEKS

-First nine weeks, we do a lot of paragraph writing.
+First nine weeks, we start with the writing process (this and/or this), and then we move into paragraph writing.
 Students write a paragraph on a regular basis in which they analyze a theme, draw comparisons between paired texts, summarize an article, or evaluate an author’s style.
 Toward the end of the nine weeks, students write a literary analysis essay in which they analyze a short film.
 In doing so, they explain what aspects of the film impact the development of the overall theme.
 I enrich this skill for older students or for those who need a challenge by asking them to write an essay on paired texts to draw comparisons between themes.

 VOCABULARY ACTIVITIES FOR FIRST QUARTER